 2003: Research fellow, Division of Neuroscience, University of Edinburgh, UK

 1999: Research associate/ Scientist, Behavioural Neurobiology, Swiss Federal Institute of Technology (ETH) Zurich

 1998: Studentische Hilfskraft (undergraduate assistant), Biopsychology Group, Ruhr-University Bochum, Germany

 Brain mechanisms of cognition and behaviour and of cognitive and behavioural deficits; hippocampus; prefrontal cortex; learning and memory; behavioural testing; in vivo electrophysiology; rodent models

 My main teaching interests are in the areas of neuroscience and biological psychology.
-I contribute to undergraduate (across all three years) and postgraduate teaching within School of Psychology and… read more
+I contribute to undergraduate (across all three years) and postgraduate teaching within the School of Psychology… read more